 The announcement was made, not by a representative of the company, but by a local who somehow or another was aware of the position.
 It was not necessary to eavesdrop to overhear about this job opening.
 The nature of the gathering is to make everyone there who wants to be a part of things a part of the conversation.

 The next day, it was announced that "so and so" had gone out and gotten the job.
-The focus of the conversation was on how it paid $10.00 an hour and was for a job that demanded very little physical or mental work, and only one person had even inquired about it.
+The focus of the conversation was on how it paid a high hourly rate and was for a job that demanded very little physical or mental work, and only one person had even inquired about it.
 This man, it seems, had no experience on operating heavy equipment, but was hired anyway.
 His main qualification?
 He showed up and asked for the job!

 This talk about jobs lead to another man telling about how he needed someone to help with his peanut harvesting and fall farm work.
-The other fellows were giving him a hard time, asking him how he expected to get anyone to work for $7.00 an hour when the sand and gravel company had difficulty finding someone to work for $10.00 an hour.
+He was willing to pay double the minimum wage at the time.
+The other fellows were giving him a hard time.
+How, they wondered, did he expect to get anyone to work for that, when the sand and gravel company had difficulty finding someone to work for more.

-Click here to read the rest of this article, including tips on how to find a job while enjoying breakfast at the local cafe. on the next page.
+Those are just two of the many jobs we've heard about at the local cafe.
+To read the rest of this article, including tips on how to find a job while enjoying breakfast at the local cafe, click here.